SergioMartin86/quickerNES/README.md

   + Forced alignment at the start of a page to prevent crossing cache line boundaries
   + Simplifying instruction decode
 - Minimize compiled code size to reduce pressure on L1i cache
-- Sound is no longer emulated during skip frames

 Credits
 =========